fbunau/functional-programming-in-scala/README.md

 Unit tests are used to verify and run the implementation (todo some code needs to be migrated to unit tests)

-Bellow is a useful listing to help navigate the repo and revisit parts by jumping straight to the code from here
+Bellow is a useful listing to help navigate the repo and revisit parts by jumping straight to the code from here:

 1. Introduction to functional programming
    - What is functional programming?